activeviam/atoti-ui-migration/README.md

 The migration CLI requires two files:

-- the file to migrate: it can be the server content stored in a JSON file, _content.json_ or an Atoti jupyter notebook, _notebook.ipynb_.
+- the file to migrate: it can be the server content stored in a JSON file, _content.json_ or an Atoti Jupyter notebook, _notebook.ipynb_.
 - a JSON file with the Atoti servers' information: _servers.json_

 Let's create these files.